ScazLab/ros_speech2text/README.md

  1. Compile the repo: `catkin build ros_speech2text`
  2. To test if the package is working, run `roslaunch ros_speech2text ros_speech2text_async.launch`.

+### Authentication Instructions

+Authentication of the `Google Cloud Speech API` is done by setting an environmental variable.
+For instructions on obtaing an API credential, check [here](https://cloud.google.com/speech/docs/getting-started).
+The path of the API credential should be supplied in the launch file, see below for more instructions.

 ## Execution

 ### Initial steps (mainly for Scazlab students)